 “I had a great time at the Harp Guitar Retreat this year.
 This was the third time I’ve attended and there is always something new and exciting to explore.
 John and Deirdra are wonderful hosts and it is always fun to meet new students.
 There is always a large assortment of instruments to see and try out at your leisure.
 I highly recommend this retreat to anyone interested in the harp guitar or the history of the guitar in general.”

-The weekend retreat is at the home of John and Deirdra Doan, nestled near the summit of Croisan Ridge in Oregon’s mid-Willamette Valley.
-The location is simply breathtaking which explains why Oregon is a very popular summer vacation destination.
+The weekend retreat was at the home of John and Deirdra Doan, nestled near the summit of Croisan Ridge in Oregon’s mid-Willamette Valley.
+The location was simply breathtaking which explains why Oregon is a very popular summer vacation destination.
 The 180 degree westerly views of green rugged forests, sprawling farmlands, and distant coastal mountains will serve as a backdrop to the morning and afternoon private and group sessions which will focus on harp guitar fingerboard and string theory, performance issues, music composition, and just having fun.
-All lodging and meals are on site and included with registration.
-The site is approximately one hour from the Portland International Airport with local bus and train service fifteen minutes away in Salem.
-There is a bus service direct from the airport to downtown Salem where you can be picked up or you can elect to rent a car for greater freedom to explore the area.
+All lodging and meals were on site and included with registration.

 “John Doan’s harp guitar retreat was all and more than I had anticipated!
 I learned what I needed to get started with my new harp guitar, and I had a wonderful time getting to know John and Dierdra and all my fellow students!
 Each class touched on specific techniques for getting around on the harp guitar, some chord theory, and a bit of sound advice on the business end of music.
 We each had our private session in the afternoons and John was able to switch gears to work with each of us where we were at – his energy and stamina was inspiring and very much appreciated!
 The setting was stunning with views of the Willamette Valley — and I got to stay in the magical music room with instruments that have been around for centuries.
 I hope to attend again next year!”